 Once the person has been brave enough to admit that there is something wrong, they may be feeling even more vulnerable than ever.
 It is crucial at this time to assess whether they’re at risk of self-harm, or further harm.

-What to do if the person is in immediate danger?
+4. Act if the person is in immediate danger

 If you believe that the person you are speaking with is in serious danger from themselves or others, it is your responsibility to contact the police on their behalf.
 You can report elder abuse with 1800 ELDERHelp (1800 353 374) – a national service that will direct you to your state or territory phone line service or social services can help to support so that you can plan for their safety.

 If they are not in immediate danger, then ask for their consent to contact support services for them and begin planning a safety strategy together.
 Don’t forget to document this encounter including what you did and any current or past injuries that you have noticed.
 If they refuse help, give them the contact details of the support services available and ensure that they know that you are available to resume this discussion once they have had a think about it and take the time to follow up with them to see that they’re okay at a later date.

 Workers in Aged Care who witness assaults insolving "unreasonable use of force" or "unlawful sexual conduct" should report immediately to the most senior member of staff on duty.
-Their employer has an obligation to protect their identity if they report any abuse in nursing home or home care setting.
+Their employer has an obligation to protect their identity if they report any abuse in aged care whether it's in a nursing home or home care setting.

 It is mandatory to report the incident to the police and to the Aged Care Quality and Safety Commission by phone or email within 24 hours.
 If you aren't comfortable reporting to your employer, you can go to straight to the police and the Commission.